 A crucial step towards informed and state-of-the-art biodiversity, phylogenetic, and comparative genomic research is the generation of haplotype-resolved, chromosome-level reference genomes.
-Phasing of haplomes, the haplotype-resolved elements in reference genome assemblies, is now easily facilitated with the latest development of chromosome conformation capture, namely Hi-C (Belton et al., 2012; Lin et al., 2018) and its integration into assembly pipelines, such as Hifiasm (H. Cheng et al., 2021).
+Phasing of haplomes, the haplotype-resolved elements in reference genome assemblies, is now facilitated with the latest development of chromosome conformation capture sequencing, namely Hi-C (Belton et al., 2012; Lin et al., 2018) and its integration into assembly pipelines (H. Cheng et al., 2021).
 Resultantly, the number of studies acknowledging genetic variation between haplomes, is rapidly increasing including e.g. Cavendish banana (Huang et al., 2023), African cassava (Mansfeld et al., 2021), Australian lime (Nakandala et al., 2023), carnation (H. Jiang et al., 2023), cattle (Low et al., 2020), pearl oyster (Takeuchi et al., 2022), and ocellated puffer fish (Zeng et al., 2023).

 We conducted comparisons between the two Phoxinus haplomes to identify both sequence and structural variations present in a P. phoxinus genome.
 When examining sequence variation, heterozygosity, polymorphism, and allelic diversity were considered (Carley et al., 2022; DeWoody et al., 2021).
 Structural variation can be examined within and among genomes by investigating the copy number, orientation and location of coding and non-coding sequences on the chromosome (Wellenreuther et al., 2019).
 Copy number variation comprises deletions, insertions, and duplications, while orientational variation encompasses inversions.
 Local variation can be attributed to translocations.
 Structural variation at the genome level has been associated with variation in both phenotypes and complex traits (Mérot et al., 2020; Weischenfeldt et al., 2013).

-Ultimately, this reference genome serves two purposes.
-First, it is to aid the Phoxinus community with the necessary basis for phylogenetic unravelling.
+Ultimately, this reference genome has two major implications.
+First, it is the ideal basis for the Phoxinus community s for phylogenetic unravelling of this complex genus.
 Second, this haplotype-resolved, chromosome-level reference genome demonstrates once more that genetic diversity contains an individual layer, namely, the intra-individual diversity on the haplome level that needs to find attention in the scientific community.

 Methods